-Weddings at St. Stephen’s generally involve persons who have some connection with the congregation—members, or family members, or those who are regularly worship with us.
-Your participation is encouraged and welcome, and you might start by visiting with us and spending time with the pastor.
-However, if you have your own presider, we can accommodate your requests on a case by case basis.
-Same sex weddings have been available in the Evangelical Lutheran Church in America for some years.
+Weddings are usually for persons who have some connection with the congregation—members, or family members, or those who are regular with us in worship.
+Your participation is encouraged and welcome, and you might start by visiting with us and spending time with the pastors.

-Begin the preparations for weddings by contacting the pastor (916-933-1441).
+Begin the preparations for weddings by contacting the pastors (916-933-1441).
 In addition to some connection with the parish, other basics are:

 FUNERALS AND MEMORIAL SERVICES

 The loss of a loved one is one of life’s significant passages.
 It is also a time for family and friends to gather to celebrate the Christian perspective that death is not the end of life.
 Our celebrations are memorials of unique lives lived among us, and they also focus on the good news of God for us at this kind of time.